sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/GeneralApplicationDevelopment/Security/FileUploads.md

 <br>

-### Restrict the maximum allowed size for uploaded files.
+### Always restrict the maximum allowed size for uploaded files.

+The application should enforce size restrictions for the upload mechanism.
+This will allow the system to protect the file storage capacity.

+In case the file storage process require decompression of files, the allowed size should consider the extra-space required for the files to be decompressed.

-TODO: Add description
+TODO: complement description

 <br>